kavisek/tableau-visualizations/README.md

 - Workbook Name: Breaking Bread Dashboard
 - Dataset: [Bread Basket](https://www.kaggle.com/xvivancos/transactions-from-a-bakery)

-  - A dataset containing transaction information on item purchases from a bakery.
-The dataset only spans six months.
+This dataset contained transaction information on item purchases from a bakery for six month period in late 2016 and early 2017.
+I only use the 2017 data to construct a simple dashboard showing us the top item sold from the bakery, the frequency of transaction concerning the time of the day, the total transactions per week in 2017, and a leaderboard of the most common item baskets we see our customer's purchase.
+This is a really simple dashboard that can be made if you have market basket data with time series information.

-#### Crypto Currenty Timeline
+#### Crypto Currency Timeline

 ![Crypto Currency Timeline](./Workbooks/CryptoCurrencyTimeline/CryptoCurrencyTimeline.png)